 Getting a flu shot, taking daily vitamins and drinking orange juice are all ways to keep you and your kids free from a cold.
+And, with threats like the Coronavirus and the flu, it is more important than ever that we keep ourselves healthy.
 Yet, one of the most important prevention efforts is sometimes left off your to-do list — hand washing.
 This simple, quick activity can be forgotten after a long day at work or a quick bathroom break in between carpools.

 Keeping your hands clean is one of the best ways to ward off germs, but it is important to wash your hands correctly and for the right amount of time.
 Following hand washing guidelines will limit you and your family’s risk of getting sick.

 We touch our eyes, mouths and the world around us without even realizing it.
 This is why it is important to wash our hands often to prevent infection.
 Germs on our hands that come in contact with our bodies can lead to diseases such as the norovirus, Salmonella, E. coli and hand-foot-mouth disease, according to the Centers for Disease Control and Prevention.

 Even though we cannot see them, germs are everywhere.
 According to the Minnesota Department of Health, there are about 1,500 bacteria on each square centimeter of our hands.
 And even if you try to steer clear of those around you who are coughing and sneezing to avoid those germs, you may not be successful.
 Research from the Queensland University of Technology showed that pathogens, such as a particular bacterial species associated with hospital infections, can travel over 13 feet and linger in the air for 45 minutes.
 Washing your hands frequently, particularly before prepping meals, eating a snack, putting on makeup and after using the bathroom, will limit your body from contracting a disease or infection

 Tips and tricks